PabloNH00/RoSA_Monitor/README.md

 Tis tab is made to develop with ROSA.
 The main functionalities of ROSA (SLAM and navigation) have buttons on the right part of the tab, while the ROS2 and ROSA debug tools buttons are implemented in the left part.

 This tab also have a "Select map" area similar to the "Select workspace" area in the Main window.
 It is used to configure the navigation launcher and if it is pressed it will open the "/maps" directory by default.
 If no map is selected when Navigation is launched the monitor wil ask the user to select one ".yaml" file before execute it.
+This button appears coloured in red if no map is selected.

 To launch SLAM or Navigation a /scan topic and a joint between odom and base_footprint must be active, so if user tries to run any of this launchers before that, the application will ask for launch Odometry, URDF and LiDAR.
 Both SLAM and Navigation buttons open a preconfigured RVIZ, as explained in the rosa_description package of the ROSA workspace, so when the user presses one of these buttons with the RVIZ from debug tools opened, the monitor will warn and ask the user if he wants to close the first RVIZ.